volodymyrhudyma/blog/content/blog/the-right-way-of-logging-with-console-api-in-javascript.md

 ## Summary

-The value of the JavaScript Console API can not be overestimated, it is extremely helpful to test if the code works as intended or to find and fix annoying bugs.
+The value of the JavaScript Console API cannot be overestimated.

+It is extremely useful for testing whether the code works as intended, or for finding and fixing annoying bugs.

-Many developers know only about `console.log` and use it everywhere, which is ok of course, but it becomes hard to find some specific logs if you have tons of them.
+Many developers only know `console.log` and use it everywhere, which is fine, but it becomes difficult to find some specific logs when you have tons of them.

-I hope you will use at least some of the methods in your daily work.
+I hope that you will use at least some of the methods in your daily work.